Everything we know about 'GTA V' on PS5 and Xbox Series X

-Rockstar Games published a massive paycheck in 2013 by the name of Grand Theft Auto V. Eight years later, the PlayStation 3 and Xbox 360 game hasn't stopped by any means.
-GTA V continually tops sales charts.
-In 2020, a year with hits like Animal Crossing and Last of Us 2, GTA V was still the third highest-selling game in the UK.
+Grand Theft Auto V made Rockstar Games a huge profit when it came out in 2013.
+Eight years later, the PlayStation 3 and Xbox 360 game hasn't slowed down one bit.
+GTA V still gets record-breaking sales.
 A large part of GTA V's longevity is due to how it receives remasters every single console generation.
 The latest console generation is no different.

 GTA V will be released yet again for PlayStation 5 and Xbox Series X with a large suite of changes.
 Here's everything we know about it.